Each year, thousands of people come to Sydney looking for accessible, welcoming places to shop, stay, dine and explore.

 We want to make Sydney inclusive and accessible for everyone - all year round.

-The Chair of our Inclusion (Disability) Advisory Panel, Mark Tonga says a few simple tips can make your business welcoming and accessible:
+Our Inclusion (Disability) Advisory Panel, offers a few simple tips to make your business welcoming and accessible:

 1. Remember communication comes in many forms